Your Optical Sorter Expert Since 2001

 In short, an optical sorter uses light and sensors to capture images of the objects for processing and removes any impurities such as unwanted rot, greening defects, blemishes, damage, and foreign material such as stones, metal, or glass from the product line.

 When it comes to marketing products, the presentation is critical.
+A color-based optical sorter has the ability to detect and remove any defects and foreign materials consistently.

 Since the color sorting machines are automated, they can continue selecting and dispersing of products for hours on end.
+When compared to workers manually sorting the items, a sorter is able to go through more material in a matter of minutes than a human hand can.

 Return on Investment (ROI) is one of the most useful decision-making tools.